derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 The `document` has a parent too.
 This parent is special and is known as the *host object*.
 The host object in a browser environment is the `window` object.
 The `window` object provides the runtime APIs we learned about in the *Event Loop* section of the *Interactive Code* chapter.
 As a result, the use of `document` and `window.document` are interchangeable.
 We'll see why this is the case in the *Functions* section.
 As an aside, the `document` provides APIs for us to update our HTML during execution time.
 This is exactly what we want–and do–in our `makeBackgroundBlack` function.

 Now is a great time to reinforce that professional coders don't remember all the runtime APIs (there are 700+).
-They reference resources just like beginners.
+They reference resources *just like beginners*.
 We will do the same and simply focus on knowing about the special `window` object.
-Over time we'll memorize the APIs that we use often.
+Over time we'll memorize the APIs that we use most often.

 I do however recommend exploring the list of all the web APIs sometime.
 The effort enables you to grasp the big picture of what is possible in the browser.
 You will be impressed and you'll likely find many that that give you cool ideas.